Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

-Next we turn back to the COBRE schizophrenia dataset discussed in the Introduction, containing resting state fMRI connectivity brain networks of 54 schizophrenics and 70 healthy controls.
+The COBRE schizophrenia dataset, introduced in Section \ref{sec:intro}, contains resting state fMRI connectivity brain networks of 54 patients with schizophrenia and 70 healthy controls.
 Data were downloaded via NITRC (\url{http://fcon_1000.projects.nitrc.org/indi/retro/cobre.html}) and processed by Prof. Stephan Taylor's lab in the Department of Psychiatry at the University of Michigan.
 This dataset is also available via the COINS platform \citep{landis_coins_2016,wood_harnessing_2014}.

-After pre-processing, pairwise Pearson correlations between the time series at each of 264 ROIs from the functional parcellation suggested by \citet{Power2011} , obtained through spatial smoothing over individual voxels, are computed and Fisher-transformed to obtain approximately normally distributed weights.
+After pre-processing, individual voxels are combined through spatial smoothing into 264 ROIs from the functional parcellation by \citet{Power2011}, and Fisher-transformed pairwise Pearson correlations between the time series at each of the ROIs are used as edge weights.
+Empirically, these weights are approximately normal, which is expected from Fisher-transformed correlations.
 The parcellation of \citet{Power2011} divides the 264 ROIs into 14 functional systems, which play the role of communities; these systems are shown in Table~\ref{table1} and Figure~\ref{fig1}.
-We only used systems 1 through 13, and excluded the 28 nodes of the ``Uncertain'' system from the analysis, since there is no a priori reason to believe that nodes that could not be clearly assigned to any system have a homogeneous connectivity pattern.
+We used only systems 1 through 13, and excluded the 28 nodes of the ``Uncertain'' system from the analysis, since we have no a priori reason to believe that nodes that could not be clearly assigned to any system have a homogeneous connectivity pattern.
 Also, the data for node 75 are missing from the COBRE dataset, which leaves a total of $264-28-1=235$ ROIs for the subsequent analysis.
+In addition, as part of our collaborator's pre-processing pipeline, nuisance covariates including age, gender, motion (summarized as mean framewise displacement and its square), and handedness were removed before fitting our model.
+This processed data was also used in \citet{Jesus2017} and is available in the \href{https://github.com/jesusdaniel/graphclass}{graphclass package}.

+We use this dataset as a basis for two experiments where we can control ground truth: in Section \ref{sec:semi-synthetic-experiment}, we assess the performance of our methods on synthetic data drawn from a model based on a fit to the COBRE data, while in Section \ref{sec:hc-only-analysis} we assess the validity of our methods under the global null by using only randomly labeled healthy controls.
+We next fit our method to the full COBRE dataset and present the estimated parameters in Section \ref{sec:cobre-fitting}, conduct inference in Section \ref{sec:cobre-inference}, and then apply a related, competing method in Section \ref{sec:cobre-compare-xia}.